 As of the very-fairytale-like Hotel La Perla too.

 La Perla, located in the heart of the Dolomites, is a place of wonders, which may seem impossible in the head of an adult, but becomes a dreamy version of reality, as soon as entering the doors of paradise or as soon as climbing a tree house for an exclusive welcome aperitif, including a spectacular view onto Dolomites Unesco Heritage.

 The dreamy scenery continues and is carefully being extended to every single corner of La Perla, may it be the quaint “Stües” (coming from the German “Stuben” as a mixture of traditional living room and eating area), the fancy Bistrot or the high-end romantic suites, decorated in a very individual and colour-oriented way.
 Almost like a Wes Anderson visual.

 Indeed, the Costa Family, which owns and successfully leads this treasure box, is obviously a very passionate collector’s family.
 That collecting atmosphere can be felt and seen all over the house and in an older way too, in their former living house, which feels like a dusty Luis Trenker film, with all the alpine vintage features one might know from old movies, such as old cookbooks, lots of Edelweiss bouquets, religious icons, linen nightgowns, and many more treasures.

-Many thanks to the whole Hotel La Perla Team, for taking care and making my stays so special and fairytale-like!
+Many thanks to the whole Hotel La Perla team, for taking care and making ym stays at La Perla so special and fairytale-like!
 Special thanks to Stephanie, Stefan and Michil.